 There are many Beers and Breweries under the brand, including Foster’s, Cascade Brewery, and Carlton & United Breweries.

-The Foster brand with PREMIUM ALE and LAGER product, and Carlton & breweries are stars in the BCG matrix, while Cascade Breweries is the question mark in this BCG matrix.
+The Foster brand with PREMIUM ALE and LAGER products, and Carlton & breweries are stars in the BCG matrix, while Cascade Breweries is the question mark in this BCG matrix.

 Foster’s Marketing Strategy – Distribution Strategy